 1. Make all communication public

 For companies like Buffer and Stripe, making sure all employees have access to the information they need is critical.
-It’s why these teams have open email policies, keeping everyone in the loop on everything that’s happening throughout the company.
+It’s why these remote teams have open email policies, keeping everyone in the loop on everything that’s happening throughout the company.

 For a company as big as Stripe, with more than 400 email lists across the entire team, transparent email takes a lot of work to get right.
 One way the company handles this is to CC emails to archive lists.
 This way, a copy is always available for other team members to find when necessary, but those non-urgent emails aren’t cluttering up everyone’s inboxes.